rahuljsaliaan/Forkify-Recipe-App/README.md

 2. **Upload Your Custom Recipe:** To share your favorite recipes with the community, go to the "Upload Recipe" section.
 Fill in the required details, including the recipe name, ingredients, instructions, and don't forget to upload an appealing image that showcases the final dish.

 3. **View Recipe Details:** Click on any recipe card to view its detailed page.
 Here, you'll find the complete list of ingredients and step-by-step instructions to recreate the dish at home.

-## Deployment

-The Recipe App is hosted on Netlify, making it easily accessible to users.
-You can visit the live app at [https://your-recipe-app-url.netlify.app](https://your-recipe-app-url.netlify.app).

 ## Technologies Used